Iconic Venezuelan president Hugo Chavez dies

 Mr Jaua said a procession would carry Mr Chavez's body to the Military Academy in Caracas on Wednesday, where it will lie in state until Friday to allow his supporters to pay their respects.

 He added that the official funeral attended by foreign heads of state would take place at 10:00 local time (14:30 GMT) on Friday, and called on Mr Chavez's supporters to wear clothes in the three colours of the Venezuelan flag in his honour.

 Thousands of Chavez supporters took to the streets of Caracas, chanting: "We are all Chavez!" and "Chavez lives!"

 One of them, Francis Izquierdo, told Agence France-Presse: "He was a man who taught us to love our fatherland.
-The comandante is physically gone but he remains in our hearts and we must continue building the fatherland."'New chapter'
+The comandante is physically gone but he remains in our hearts and we must continue building the fatherland."

 Some opposition politicians had argued that the President of the National Assembly, Diosdado Cabello, should take over as interim president in the event of Mr Chavez's death.

 However, he was not among the political and military leaders who flanked the vice-president when he announced the news.